Project Underdog Rescue is a not-for-profit animal rescue charity located in Melbourne and run entirely by unpaid volunteers.

-We are based in Melbourne and are run via a network of foster carers.
-We do not have a shelter as we prefer to have our animals in loving foster homes.
-This allows them greater interaction with people and can encourage healthy socialisation with other domestic pets.
+All our animals are placed in loving foster homes, this allows them greater interaction with people and encourages healthy socialisation.
 It also gives us the chance to learn about each animals personality and provide him or her with any necessary training.
-We believe this gives our animals the best chance at a smooth transition into their forever home.
+We believe having animals in real homes gives them the best chance at a smooth transition into their forever home.
 Click here to learn more about foster caring with us.

 We are registered with the Australian Charities and Not-For-Profits Commission and have Deductible Gift Recipient status (DGR).
 This means that all donations over $2 are tax deductible.
 We are run entirely by unpaid volunteers and receive no government funding so your donations are what we rely on.
 Click here to donate today.